arguiot/arguiot.github.io/_drafts/studio-the-all-in-one-coding-environment-for-ipad.md

 ![](/uploads/2019/02/12/StudIO.jpg)

 StudIO is an iOS app that simulates the same complete development environment that you have on macOS or Ubuntu (or other *nix OS) machine.
 It primarily focuses on iPad, but it does work perfectly fine on any iPhone.

+The editor is based on CodeMirror, which enables developers to write and install plugins  in order to improve their experience.